Dynamics and Rigidity through the Lens of Circles: Circle counting and Kleinian groups

 Let $\cal C$ denote the space of circles in $\hc$ equipped with its natural topology in which $C_i\to C$ if the Hausdorff distance between $C_i$ and $C$ tends to zero.
 A classical characterization states that a homeomorphism $f$ of $\hc$ is a M\"obius transformation if and only if it preserves circles: $f(\cal C)=\cal C$.

 \begin{definition} A discrete subgroup $\Gamma$ of $G=\PSL_2(\c)$ is called a Kleinian group. \end{definition} For general background on Kleinian groups, see \cite{Marden2016hyperbolic} and \cite{Matsuzaki1998hyperbolic}.
-In this article, we assume all Kleinian groups are torsion-free and non-elementary, that is, it does not have an abelian subgroup of finite index.
+In this article, we assume all Kleinian groups are torsion-free and non-elementary, that is, they do not have an abelian subgroup of finite index.
 Each element of a Kleinian group is therefore either loxodromic (conjugate to a diagonal element whose diagonal entries have modulus not equal to $1$) or parabolic (conjugate to a strictly upper triangular matrix).

 For a Kleinian group $\Gamma$, the quotient $\cM=\Gamma\ba \bH^3$ is a complete hyperbolic manifold.
 Conversely, any complete hyperbolic $3$-manifold $\cM$ arises as such a quotient for some Kleinian group $\Gamma$.
 Thus the study of hyperbolic $3$-manifolds is inseparable from the study of Kleinian groups.
+See Figure~\ref{snow} for a visual metaphor illustrating limit sets and domains of discontinuity.
 The notions of limit set and convex core play a central role.

 \begin{definition} The limit set $\Lambda_\Ga\subset \hc$ is the set of all accumulation points of $\Gamma(o)$ for $o\in \bH^3\cup \hc$.
 Its complement $\Omega_\Ga=\hc-\La_\Ga$ is called the domain of discontinuity. \end{definition} We often omit the subscript $\Ga$ from $\La_\Ga$ and $\Omega_\Ga$ when the group under consideration is clear from context.
 A useful picture is to imagine snow falling: the limit set is precisely where the snow accumulates on the ground (see Figure \ref{snow}).
 When $\Ga< G$ is a lattice, that is, when $\Ga\ba \bH^3$ has finite volume, the snow covers the entire ground, i.e., $\La=\hc$.
 For non-lattice Kleinian groups, one often obtains breathtaking fractal patterns.
 See Figure \ref{limitex}.
 The first image is homeomorphic to a circle, the next two to the Sierpi\'nski carpet (the planar fractal obtained by repeatedly removing central squares) and the last to a Cantor set.